Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Introduction

 \subsubsection{Hilbert scheme of points on $\mathbb{C}^2$}

-While the results above are of independent interest in representation theory, their relation to the \homflypt{} link homology and the conjecture of Gorsy--\Negut--Rasmussen is one of our main motivations.
+While the results above are of independent interest in representation theory, their relation to the \homflypt{} link homology and the conjecture of Gorsky--\Negut--Rasmussen is one of our main motivations.

 The first link is given by the following result which relates the categories of unipotent character sheaves and Hilbert schemes of points on $\CC^2$.\footnote{Strictly speaking, the Hilbert schemes that appear in our paper are over $\Qlbar$.
-However, as fields, we have an abstract isomorphism $\CC \simeq \Qlbar$.
+However, we have an abstract isomorphism $\CC \simeq \Qlbar$ as fields.
 We will elide this inconsequential difference in the introduction section.} It is a consequence of \cref{thm:intro:explicit_Char_type_A}, Koszul duality, and a result of Krug in~\cite{krug_remarks_2018}.

 \begin{thm}[\cref{thm:2-periodized_hilb_vs_ch_sheaves}] When $G=\GL_n$, we have the following equivalence of $\Vect^{\gr_{\wtilde{X}}, \gr_{\wtilde{Y}}, \per}$-module categories (thus, also as $\DG$-categories)